Netherlands vs Poland Nations League preview: where to watch, team news

 Defenders: Aké (Man.
 City), De Vrij (Inter), Dumfries (PSV), Schuurs (Ajax), Tete (Lyon), Van Dijk (Liverpool), Veltman (Brighton), Wijndal (AZ)

-Midfielders: F. De Jong (Barcelona), De Roon (Atalanta), Fer (Feyenoord), Hateboer (Atalanta), Ihattaren (PSV), Strootman (Marseille), Van de Beek (Ajax), Wijnaldum (Liverpool)
+Midfielders: F. De Jong (Barcelona), De Roon (Atalanta), Fer (Feyenoord), Hateboer (Atalanta), Ihattaren (PSV), Strootman (Marseille), Van de Beek (Man.
+United), Wijnaldum (Liverpool)

 Forwards: Babel (Galatasaray), Bergwijn (Tottenham), L. De Jong (Sevilla), Depay (Lyon), Promes (Ajax)